10 Ways You Can Help Your Personal Injury Case

 5. Keep a Written Record of What Happened During You Accident and Events After

 Some cases can take much longer than others to come to an end.
-For that reason, it can be extremely beneficial to keep a written record of everything related to your accident in case the details become fuzzy over time.
+For that reason, keeping a written record of everything related to your accident can be extremely beneficial in case the details become fuzzy over time.
 You can include anything in your written record from the pain you were feeling on a certain day to what the other party said to you at the scene of the accident.
 The more detailed the better.
 For example, if, after the accident, it takes you an hour to get ready for work because of physical injury instead of the 30 minutes it used to take, documenting that will help prove your damages.

 6. Avoid Posting on Social Media